 I recall quite clearly my first season as a market gardener many years ago… I made the fatal mistake of washing away my mid-winter blue moments with a fantastic seed order catalogue where I literally ordered all the exciting varieties I could try.
 And then of course being left with a summer of feeling imminent pressure (and guilt) to try out all 60 different varieties of seeds I had excitedly ordered.
 Now, I’m not saying one shouldn’t get excited and get all out crazy and perhaps even order your 6 favourite seed company catalogues to peruse with a cup of warm herb tea in those frosty winter months.
 No no, please do!
 In fact, I would highly recommend it.
 It’s a real heart warmer dreaming up all the fantastic beauties one could be growing in the coming season.

 What I am rather saying is it’s important as a gardener to try and be as realistic as possible about what it is that you can manage in the growing season.
 If you’ve never grown cutting flowers before and you want to try stick with something easy, then seriously heed the warning on those packets about ‘advanced skill set required’.
-There’s nothing more frustrating if your only starting out as a gardener and you order yourself some incredibly beautiful but very complex seeds, and then simply never succeed at germinating them- I’ve been here and done this and it really didn’t help my moral as a gardener.
+There’s nothing more frustrating if you’re only starting out as a gardener and you order yourself some incredibly beautiful but very complex seeds, and then simply never succeed at germinating them- I’ve been here and done this and it really didn’t help my morale as a gardener.

 Growing plants is meant to be fun and enjoyable, and is learnt with small steps, observation and moments of pure joy and achievement.
 I think ‘a green thumb’, is more of an intuitiveness that is developed over time.
 Ok, yes granted some people just have it from the start, but it can be developed as well.
 And therefore there is no reason to jump in the deep end of the lake before learning how to swim.
 So in addition to the advice about sticking with plants suited to your gardening experience, my other advice is to make a plan of what you want to be growing in the coming season, based realistically on your space availability, and a seasonal sowing, transplanting and harvesting plan.
 Make a list that is not overwhelmingly long, rather keep it specific and specialized.
 Then you will really have the chance to give your plants the time they need, and enjoy the process of learning through observation and doing what successes (and failures) you encounter along the way.